morgen-peschke/trans-factsheet/README.md

   helicopters aren't even sentient.
 * This started out as a dumb joke, and isn't well-equipped at all to be an actual argument.
 Anyone who uses this as a legitimate argument has no idea what they're talking about.
-* [This page](https://transgendersg.com/trans-101-faq/) gives a different approach to the attack helicopter arg
+* [This page](https://transgendersg.com/trans-101-faq/) gives a different approach to the attack helicopter arg.

 **(WORK IN PROGRESS) Q: What if I identify as an attack helicopter, or as a different age?
 Should I be given the same respect in my identity as trans people want for themselves?**